Fed up with being sidelined by swimmer’s shoulder? Here’s your ultimate guide to fixing and preventing shoulder injuries from swimming.

 Which transitions into probably the most critical preventative measure you can take against shoulder injury…

-5. Swim with perfect technique.
+5. Swim with excellent technique.

 Having great posture outside of the water is fantastic, and will serve you well.